garydsong/big-o/README.md

 }
 ```

-Object size has no effect on runtime at all based on what we know about objects and lookup methods.
+Object size has no affect on runtime at all based on what we know about objects and lookup methods.

 ```